ineiti/fledger/WIP.md

 - serde_yaml is deprecated
   - use serde_yaml_ng with singleton_map_recursive
 - use matchbox from https://github.com/johanhelsing/matchbox
-- rewrite the flmodules/src/*/broker.rs :
-  - the returned broker should only represent the actual i/o messages
-  - add an internal message enum to separate them from the outside messages
-  - think how the `Overlay` (should be renamed to `Adapter` or so) can be redone.
-One possibility is to have the network module using a good `NetworkMessage` which includes the `NetworkWrapper` and can also be used by `Random` and `Loopix`.
-    - Question: how to handle special messages then?
-Like asking to reshuffle connections in `random` or accessing the providers in `loopix`?
 - Clean up broker / network:
   - Remove `Destination::{All,Others,This}` - Test it
     only `Destination::All` is ever used